 On its face, humility is not a popular virtue; indeed, self-effacement, being a doormat, deference to others—all popular synonyms for humility—seem more like vices than a virtue.
 Humility is not included in Aristotle’s famous list of virtues, and philosophers for millennia have struggled with humility, often ignoring it or altogether denying that it is a virtue.
 One contemporary philosopher suggests that humility “seems at best a saving grace of the mediocre and at worst an excuse for passivity towards human wrongs.”
 It certainly doesn’t fit comfortably with the dominant American notions of independence, individuality, and aggressive achievement.
 And yet one can scarcely read a page of the Psalms or the New Testament without encountering calls for humility.
 So what exactly is being called for?

 In the Good Samaritan story, the priest, the Levite, and the Samaritan all see the man beaten, robbed, and left for dead in the ditch.
 And yet their manner of seeing is very different.
 The story says that in the case of both the priest and the Levite, “when he saw him, he passed by on the other side.”
 I have heard and read many explanations, theories, and accounts of why these religious guys walked on by; the most common is both the priest and Levite assumed that the man was dead and did not want to violate the many prohibitions in the Law against those who handled holy things for a living touching anything dead.
 In other words, the priest and the Levite saw the injured man through the lenses of their societal roles and commitments.
-They saw the injured man with the eyes of the self.
+They saw the injured man with the eyes of the self.“But a Samaritan while traveling came near him; and when he saw him, he was moved with pity.”
+If the Samaritan had chosen, as the priest and the Levite did, to see the injured man through self-defining lenses, he also would have walked on by.
+Travelling on the road between Jerusalem and Jericho, the Samaritan was in enemy territory—Samaritans and Jews had nothing to do with each other.
+They were “Others” to each other.
+The man in the ditch was almost certainly the sort of person that the Samaritan had been taught to hate.
+The Samaritan is on a journey, undoubtedly in a hurry, with miles to go before he sleeps—why does he stop and allow his agenda to be seriously disturbed?
+What does he see that the priest and the Levite did not see?

 As simple as it sounds, the Samaritan stopped because he saw the injured man unfiltered.
 Simone Weil calls this ability to see unfiltered “attention,” and suggests that it is at the heart of true human connection.
 “Those who are unhappy have no need for anything in this world but people capable of giving them their attention.
 The capacity to give one’s attention to a sufferer is a very rare and difficult thing; it is almost a miracle; it is a miracle.”
 Another word for this miraculous ability to see unfiltered, to attentively look at what is in front of me unencumbered by my usual filters and agendas, is humility.
 And it is at the heart of true faith.